-There may be some features 'configure' cannot figure out automatical but needs to determine by the type of machine the package will run o Usually, assuming the package is built to be run on the same architectures, 'configure' can figure that out, but if it prints a message saying it cannot guess the machine type, give it the '--build=TYPE' option.
+There may be some features 'configure' cannot figure out automatically, but needs to determine by the type of machine the pac will run on.
+Usually, assuming the package is built to be run on th same architectures, 'configure' can figure that out, but if it pri a message saying it cannot guess the machine type, give it the '--build=TYPE' option.
 TYPE can either be a short name for the syst type, such as 'sun4', or a canonical name which has the form: